-Cleaning the dishwasher drain is another important monthly step in the deep cleaning process.
-First, put one cup of white vinegar in a large, microwave-safe bowl and slightly warm it in the microwave for 15 to 20 seconds so it is slightly warm.
+Cleaning the dishwasher drain is another important monthly step in the deep-cleaning process.
+First, put 1 cup of white vinegar in a large, microwave-safe bowl.
+Heat it in the microwave for 15 to 20 seconds so it is slightly warm.

-Boil a kettle of water.
+Meanwhile, boil a kettle of water.
 Just as the boil is dying down, carefully pour the water down the dishwasher drain to help clear out any debris or clogs.
 Do this slowly, taking care not to get splashed with the hot water.

 Tip: If you have a garbage disposal, be sure it’s also clean and running well.
 Dishwasher clogs and draining problems can sometimes be traced to a clogged or dirty garbage disposal.

-Sometimes dishwashers don’t just fail to clean dishes properly.
-They also start to smell bad.
+Sometimes dishwashers don’t just fail to clean dishes properly, they also start to smell bad.
 These odors often come from bits of food stuck in the dishwasher drain or in the jets on the spray arms.
 Knowing how to clean a smelly dishwasher can help you get rid of those bad smells.

-Ready to find cleaning supplies or other items in your local store?
+Ready to find cleaning supplies or other items for cleaning a dishwasher in your local store?
 Use The Home Depot app to locate products and check inventory.
 We'll take you to the exact aisle and bay.